 - a.
 If all resources are devoted to producing cars, the economy would produce 1,000 cars and zero computers. - b.
 If all resources are devoted to producing computers, the economy would produce 3,000 computers and zero cars. - c.
-More likely, the resources will be divided between the two industries, producing some cars and some computers.
+More likely, the resources will be divided between the two industries.
 The feasible combinations of output are shown on the production possibilities frontier.

-You may want to include time dimensions for variables.
+You may want to include time dimensions for variables .
 This will help students to realize that a new production possibilities frontier occurs for each period.
 Thus, the axes show the levels of output per period.